 5. INCOME TAX

-(a) Income tax expense
+Income tax expense (a)

 No income tax is payable by the Consolidated Entity as it has incurred losses for income tax purposes for the year, therefore current tax, deferred tax and tax expense is \$Nil (2019: \$Nil).